nccgroup/idahunt/README.md

 ## Features

+* Specify how many instances of IDA you want to run simultaneously
 * Automate creation of IDBs for multiple executables
 * Execute IDA Python scripts across multiple executables
 * Open multiple existing IDBs